 Analysis and Test Results

 Over the course of several months, we used our test models all over the mountains, trails, and roads of the northern Sierra Nevada and beyond, even venturing into the sun-baked and thirst-generating sandstone Mojave desert area of Southern California.
 We filled, drank, rode, hiked, ran, and skied while keeping notes on each pack's performance.
 We recruited other hikers and riders to use the packs and give us feedback on what they did or didn't like and why.
 Then we rated them based on their ease of drinking and filling, their comfort and storage ability, how heavy they were and how challenging it was to clean them at the end of the day.

 We recommend the best possible products here at OutdoorGearLab but recognize that not everyone can pay top dollar for every product.
-If you are looking for a great value model (something that strikes a good balance between price and performance), then check out the chart below.
-The models that fall to the bottom right of the chart have a higher score and a lower price.
+Since you are probably looking for a great value model (something that strikes a good balance between price and performance), we have compared price and overall performance for all hydration packs we tested in order to illuminate the best values, such as the CamelBak Classic and Osprey Syncro 10.
 Generally speaking, most hydration packs are usually a good value to begin with because you get a water bladder and a pack.
 There are 10-15L daypacks out there that cost just as much as the options in this review but don't have a hydration reservoir included, which is typically a $30+ value.

 Ease of Drinking